ndieckow/aoc-2023/README.md

 The complexity is $\mathcal O(R C + N^2 m)$, where $N$ is the number of galaxies, and $m$ is the number of empty rows and columns.
 Technically, $m$ is a worst-case estimate: Actually, the complexity of intersecting two sets scales linearly with the size of the smaller set.
 You could analyze this further.
 There is obviously a relationship between $N$ and $m$.
 I wonder, if the complexity is worse than $\mathcal O((RC)^2)$.

 ## Day 12
-It's not going too well at the moment.
-Analysis maybe soon.
+DP is a good option here.
+For a particular instance, let $n$ be the length of the string, $k$ the number of contiguous blocks of broken springs, and $\ell$ the length of the longest such block.
+Then the algorithm should run in time $\mathcal O(nk\ell)$.
+But I'm not super sure.

 ## Day 13
 Nasty day.
 At least in my opinion.
 According to my ranking, yesterday was apparently easier.
 Once again, I spent way too much time debugging stuff.

+Update (19.11.24): Wrote a slightly prettier solution that's only half the size of my initial one.
+It first converts the blocks to NumPy Arrays of 0s and 1s, allowing me to easily transpose them.
+Then it's just a matter of iterating through each potential reflection line (a.k.a. row), retrieving the correct number of lines above and below the reflection line and performing an elementwise XOR.
+In part $i \in \{1,2\}$, the result of that XOR should be $i-1$ ;)

+As for complexity, we can consider the worst case of the reflection line being in the very last row (or column).
+For this case, we have to iterate through $R+C-2$ potential reflection lines, where each iteration involves an operation linear in $\mathcal O(rc)$, where $r$ and $c$ are the dimension of the considered sub-arrays.
+However, only one of the dimensions is different from $R$ and $C$.
+In total this gives us a worst-case time complexity of
+$$\sum_{r=1}^{R-1} \mathcal O(rC) + \sum_{c=1}^{C-1} \mathcal O(Rc) = \mathcal O(R^2 C + C^2 R) = \mathcal O(RC(R+C)).$$

 ## Day 14
 Got the top 1000 for part 1 after a row a bad days.
 Quite happy about that :) Wasted a lot of time on debugging for part 2.
-Turned out that I wasn't thinking it through: Since we've already done a few cycles, the calculation for the number of remaining cycles is $(1000000000 - n) \% (m - n)$, where $m$ is the index where you notice repetition, and $n$ is the index where the repetition starts.
+Turned out that I wasn't thinking it through: Since we've already done a few cycles, the calculation for the number of remaining cycles is $(1000000000 - n - 1) \mod (m - n)$, where $m$ is the index where you notice repetition, and $n$ is the index where the repetition starts.
 I simply forgot the subtraction of $n$ and got a wrong answer.

-Complexity analysis: maybe soon
+Complexity analysis: Let $N$ denote the side length of the square grid.
+The crucial part is the rock-sliding, which can be done in time $\mathcal O(N^2)$.
+If we assume the number of cycles until it loops to be constant, this still holds up for part 2.

 ## Day 15
 An easier problem, compared to the previous days.
 There was more of a focus on reading comprehension and computer science education, which is cool.
 For some reason, I thought sorting would be involved, so the members of my boxes look like (value, key) instead of (key, value).
 Does not really matter, though.